AUDIOLOGY FULL DIAGNOSTIC HEARING TEST

 What does a hearing screen involve?

-A hearing screen begins with a questionnaire and consultation, you will then go on to have pitch/frequency testing including air and bone conduction, tympanic membrane pressure testing to check the middle ear and ear drum health, Masking, and speech discrimination testing (this is a more functional hearing test, playing background noise and sentences to you to establish if there is also a speech discrimination loss issue, for example hearing an 'S' instead of an 'F' or finding it harder to hear in busy environments if there is background noise.
+A hearing screen begins with a questionnaire and consultation, you will then go on to have pitch/frequency testing including air and bone conduction, tympanic membrane pressure testing to check the middle ear and ear drum health if needed, Masking, and speech discrimination testing (this is a more functional hearing test, playing background noise and sentences to you to establish if there is also a speech discrimination loss issue, for example hearing an 'S' instead of an 'F' or finding it harder to hear in busy environments if there is background noise.
 Your audiologist with then show you your results and explain the outcome and their recommendation.
 If you require an onward referral this will then be sent to you for an additional fee after the audiologist has written up your report.

 Can you help with NHS Hearing aids?